U.S. boosts Iraq surveillance flights to 50 daily from one monthly

 "It's no longer a terrorist group.
 It's a full-blown army," he said.

-Elissa Slotkin, acting deputy undersecretary of defense for policy, said the militants were particularly dangerous because they hold territory, have experienced fighters, are self-financing and include many Western passport holders who have traveled to Syria.
+Elissa Slotkin, acting deputy undersecretary of defence for policy, said the militants were particularly dangerous because they hold territory, have experienced fighters, are self-financing and include many Western passport holders who have travelled to Syria.

 The United States has "up to" 775 troops in Iraq, of whom 475 are deployed to assure the security of U.S. personnel and facilities and 300 to monitor, including the amped-up surveillance and reconnaissance flights.